RitaRamo/paella/README.md

 ### Preprocessing

-The data, features and retrieved captions used are available on HuggingFace at `ritaramos/paella`.
+The data, the features and retrieved captions used are available on HuggingFace at `ritaramos/paella`.
-- (available tomorrow)
+We used the same code of SmallCap to preprocess the features and retrieved captions.

 ### Model training